OZI-Project/.github/profile/README.md

 ## OZI Project

-Python packaging tools for the Meson build system.

-Currently this project is in Alpha status.
+Currently this project is in Alpha status; for more information please visit the [homepage](https://oziproject.dev/).

 ## Similar Projects